Marco Delvecchio

-Marco Delvecchio (/it/; born 7 April 1973) is an Italian retired professional footballer who played as a forward.
+Marco Delvecchio (/it/; born 7 April 1973) is an Italian former professional footballer who played as a forward.
 Although he played for several Italian clubs throughout his career, he spent most of it at Roma, where he is still remembered by the club's fans for his ease in scoring against rivals Lazio in the Derby della Capitale, and for the contributions he made to the club's league title victory in 2001.
 At international level, he represented Italy on 22 occasions between 1998 and 2004, scoring 4 goals, taking part at UEFA Euro 2000, reaching the final of the tournament, in which he scored, and at the 2002 FIFA World Cup.

 Delvecchio collaborates with a Rome-based private radio station as a football pundit.

 Club career

 Delvecchio was born in Milan, Italy, where he started his professional career with Inter (1992 and 1994–95).
 He went on to represent Venezia (1992–93) and Udinese (1993–94) before joining Roma in 1995.
 His career reached a high when he transferred to Roma, becoming a key player at the club.
 He notably won the Scudetto with Roma in 2001, followed by the 2001 Supercoppa Italiana, under manager Fabio Capello, alongside forwards Francesco Totti, Gabriel Batistuta and Vincenzo Montella.
 He also reached the Coppa Italia Final with Roma during the 2002–03 season.
 He subsequently played one season for Brescia in 2004–05, and was then bought by Parma in 2005.
 In 2006, Parma released him and he went on to join Ascoli on a free transfer.

 On 10 May 2007, Delvecchio and Ascoli mutually agreed to terminate his contract following a combination of a knee injury and Ascoli's relegation to Serie B, the latter following a 1–0 loss to Torino three days earlier.
 He scored twice in ten appearances for the club.

 After one season of inactivity, Delvecchio decided to abandon professional football altogether and accept an offer from Eccellenza Lazio side Pescatori Ostia, where he scored 34 goals throughout the season.